natalieagus/50002/docs/FPGA/installation.md

 {:.note-title}
 > Debug Log
 >
 > If project building fails, copy the debug log and search for the word `ERROR`.
+This might give you some clue on which module went wrong.

 ### Load to FPGA

 Connect the FPGA board to your computer.
 It should detect the board **automatically**.

-You can **load** the binary to the Alchitry Au FPGA using the solid arrow button (load flash, persistent) or the hollow arrow button (load RAM, not persistent upon reboot of FPGA).
+You can **load** the binary to the Alchitry Au FPGA using the **solid** arrow button (load flash, persistent) or the *hollow* arrow button (load RAM, not persistent upon reboot of FPGA).

 <img src="{{ site.baseurl }}//docs/FPGA/images/installation/2024-10-16-11-17-20.png"  class="center_fifty no-invert"/>